Believing God

 ~ Revelation 20:2

 Getting the woman to question what she believed God to have said was only part of the Serpent's agenda.
 This was step two in a two step operation.
 The woman could not have known what God had actually said because, according to the Scriptures, God hadn't spoken with the woman.
 Prior to her being created, God told the man, "Thou shalt not eat..."
-We assume that adam had told her what God had said, as she did manage to get part of it right when she engaged the Serpent.
+We assume that adam had told her what God had said, as she did manage to get part of it right when she responded to the Serpent's question, "Did God really say..."

-The point is that the Serpent challenged the woman's beliefs regarding what God had said.
-He then told her what she was longing to hear, that being: rather than continuing with this whole "just take God at His word" stuff, once she ate the fruit of that tree of the knowledge of good and evil she would be godlike, gaining the ability to make her own decisions, deciding for herself what is good and evil, right and wrong, up and down, left and right, etc.
+The Serpent challenged the woman's beliefs regarding what God had said.
+He then told her what she was longing to hear: rather than continuing with this whole "just take God (let alone her husband) at His word" stuff, once she ate the fruit of that tree of the knowledge of good and evil she would be godlike, gaining the ability to make her own decisions, deciding for herself what is good and evil, right and wrong, up and down, left and right, etc. Do you understand the significance of this event?
+Can you see what has subsequently affected all of mankind?
+Do you truly realize the difference between God declaring that which is good or evil versus you deciding for yourself, and live accordingly?
+I would be delightfully surprised.

 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit...